Douglas William Freshfield

 About the author

-Freshfield also played an important role in the institutions of exploration and geography.
-He edited the Alpine Journal, later served as president of the Alpine Club and the Royal Geographical Society, and was the founding president of the Geographical Association.
+Freshfield played an important role in the world of climbing and geography.
+He edited the Alpine Journal in the 1870s and later served as president of both the Alpine Club and the Royal Geographical Society.
+He is also remembered as the founding president of the Geographical Association.